How to add website preview thumbnails to your link directory with a screenshot API

 }Run it from the terminal:

-Every API call uses one request from your quota.
-If your directory page re-fetches the same thumbnails on every page load, you'll burn through your free tier in a day.
+Every API call uses one request from your quota, no matter which provider you pick.
+If your directory page re-fetches the same thumbnails on every page load, you'll burn through your quota in a day.
 The fix is simple: save each thumbnail locally and check if it already exists before calling the API.
+I wrote a deeper guide on caching strategies (TTL-based, content-hash, and webhook-driven) that goes beyond the basic file check I'm about to show — worth a read once your directory grows past a few dozen URLs.

 Here's a function that wraps the capture logic with file-based caching: